 We have a variety of Cardinal stuffed animals and Cardinal bird gifts here at Jeannie's Cottage.
-The cardinal stuffed animals include Redford the Beanie Baby stuffed animal, two stuffed animal Cardinals made by Wild Republic which are part of their Audubon Bird series , a Cardinal Luv Pet from Russ, a little Cardinal plush ornament, Baby Bandit the Cardinal stuffed animal from MJC, and a NCE Chirping Cardinal.
-The Cardinal gifts include a cardinal keepsake box from K&M, four cardinal ornaments, a little tealite holder, a Jim Shore Cardinal Rule cardinal figurine and a Cardinal flower pot.
+The cardinal stuffed animals include Redford the Beanie Baby stuffed animal, Wild Republic Audubon Bird series Cardinal, a Cardinal Luv Pet from Russ, a little Cardinal plush ornament, The Cardinal gifts include a cardinal keepsake box from K&M, four cardinal ornaments, a little tealite holder, and a Cardinal flower pot.

 Order: Passeriformes | Family: Cardinalidae | Species: Cardinalis cardinalis